 In order to be registered as a Category II FPI, under the SEBI Regulations, a Fund will be required to demonstrate that it is an appropriately regulated broad based fund.
 The Indian broad based fund regime applies to funds established or incorporated outside India, which are eligible on the basis of the fund or its manager(s) being regulated in their respective foreign jurisdiction.
 A Fund must satisfy the broad based criteria, which include internal review and accessibility of information about underlying investors.
 These types of funds shall have a minimum of 20 investors including, both, direct investors and underlying investors in pooling vehicles.
 No investor shall hold over 49% of the fund by unit/share number or value.
-Institutional investors who hold over 49% of the fund must themselves comply with requirements applicable to broad based funds.
-Underlying beneficial owners who hold over 25% of the fund are required to provide their consent to the FPI registration, and to that end have their client information disclosed to the depository participant/SEBI.
+Institutional investors who hold over 49% of the fund are required to provide their consent to the FPI registration, and to that end have their client information disclosed to the depository participant/SEBI.
 To the extent that a Fund might have underlying beneficial owners who fall into this category, it may not be possible for such a Fund to fulfil its investment objective if such consent is required and not provided.